idaohang/WASPINSintegration/WASP_INS_data/20111220/README.txt

 filemapping.csv
 1.	wsd (IMU) data file
-2. 	associated WASP data file
+2. 	associated WASP position data csv file
+3.	associated WASP ranges data .mat file
-3. 	which col of data to use out of the WASP data file 4-6.	vector towards the 'front' of the WASP unit on that run (for plotting only) 7-9.	calibrated magnetometer bias for that node
+4. 	which col of data to use out of the WASP position data file 5-7.	vector towards the 'front' of the WASP unit on that run (for plotting only) 8-10.	calibrated magnetometer bias for that node